nuvla/documentation/docs/nuvla/user-guide/run-app-with-data.md

 ![Data Record Tab](/assets/img/data-record.png)

-You can than go to the data page and then navigate to data record tab (1).
+You can then go to the data page and then navigate to data record tab (1).
-Filter data records by using timestamp filter (2)(3), or more advanced filtering by using the filter input field (4), or the map filter to select a region of interest (5).
+Filter data records by using the timestamp filter (2)(3), or more advanced filtering by using the filter input field (4), or the map filter to select a region of interest (5).

 ![Data Record Tab Bottom](/assets/img/data-record-bottom.png)

 Select data record you would like to process by clicking on data-record card checkbox (1).

-If you are happy with the created filter and, you always have the possiblity to create a data set out of it by clicking `Create data set` button (2) at the bottom of the page.
+If you are happy with the created filter and, you always have the possibility to create a data set out of it by clicking `Create data set` button (2) at the bottom of the page.
 The data-set will not include the timestamp filter, but all other filters and selected data-records.

-To run an application with selected data click process button (3).
+To run an application with selected data, click process button (3).

-You will be redirected to applicaton page.
+You will be redirected to application page.